Andy Pag is an Eco-Adventurer and Sustainability Speaker.

 Is it possible to drive around the world using rubbish?
 Apparently, it is…

-Andy bought an old school bus from a scrap yard and with the help of friends and got it running.
+Andy bought an old school bus from a scrap yard and got it running with friends’ help.
 He refurbished the inside into an eco-home using reclaimed materials and converted the engine to run on used cooking oil.
-The aim was to see if he could drive around the world using things that others have thrown away.
+The aim was to see if he could drive around the world using things others have thrown away.

-In September 2009, Andy set off from London, heading east and two years later he made it back to the UK.
-All of the fuel used had been made from sources of other peoples’ waste.
+In September 2009, Andy set off from London, heading east, and two years later, he made it back to the UK.
+All the fuel used had been made from other peoples’ waste sources.

-As a result, Andy’s eco-projects have attracted the attention of millions around the world as he shows how living sustainably doesn’t mean calling a halt to everyday life.
+As a result, Andy’s eco-projects have attracted the attention of millions worldwide as he shows how living sustainably doesn’t mean calling a halt to everyday life.